Michael Caine: Early life

 At the age of 10, Caine acted in a school play as the father of the ugly sisters in Cinderella.
-His fly was undone and he got a laugh, and he took on acting based on the laugh.
-In 1944, Caine passed his eleven-plus examination, winning a scholarship to Hackney Downs School (formerly The Grocers' Company's School).
-After a year there he moved to Wilson's Grammar School in Camberwell (now Wilson's School in Wallington, London), which he left at 16 after gaining a School Certificate in six subjects.
-He then worked briefly as a filing clerk and messenger for a film company in Victoria Street and film producer Jay Lewis in Wardour Street.
+His trousers' zipper was undone, prompting the audience to laugh, which inspired him to pursue an acting career.
+In 1944, he passed his eleven-plus examination, winning a scholarship to Hackney Downs School.
+After a year there, he moved to Wilson's School in Camberwell, which he left at age 16 after gaining School Certificates in six subjects.
+He then worked briefly as a filing clerk and messenger for a film company in Victoria, London and film producer Jay Lewis on Wardour Street.

-Military career
+Military service

-In 1952, Caine was called up to do his national service.
-Between 1952 and 1954 he served in the British Army's Royal Fusiliers, first at the British Army of the Rhine Headquarters in Iserlohn, West Germany, and then on active service in the Korean War.
+In 1951, Caine was called up to do his national service with the British Army.
+After basic training and 12 months in the Queen's Royal Regiment, from 1952 he served with the Royal Fusiliers, first at the British Army of the Rhine Headquarters in Iserlohn, West Germany, and then on active service in the Korean War.
+Having contracted malaria, he was sent home in 1953 and discharged from the service.

-Caine went into Korea feeling sympathetic to communism, coming as he did from a poor family, but the experience left him permanently repelled due to the human wave attacks practised by North Korea and China, which left him with the sense that their governments did not care about their citizens.
-He experienced a situation in which he thought he was going to die, the memory of which stayed with him and formed his character.
+Caine, seeing first-hand how the Chinese used human wave tactics, was left with the sense that the communist Maoist government did not care about its citizens.
+Having been previously sympathetic towards the ideals of communism, Caine was left repelled by it.
+He experienced a situation in which he thought he was going to die, the memory of which stayed with him and "formed his character".
 In his 2010 autobiography The Elephant to Hollywood, he wrote that "The rest of my life I have lived every bloody moment from the moment I wake up until the time I go to sleep."

 Caine has said that he would like to see the return of national service in Britain, to help combat youth violence, stating: "I'm just saying, put them in the Army for six months.
 You're there to learn how to defend your country.
 You belong to the country.
 Then, when you come out, you have a sense of belonging, rather than a sense of violence."